 Paul encourages the men by his faith but reminds them that their choice has consequences and therefore they must run aground somewhere.
 This passage reminds us that, when we get out of the will of God for our lives, things happen.
 This is not God punishing us but simply the fact that our choices have consequences.
 Even in our bad choices, we are still God's children and He is behind the scenes looking out for our best interests.

-On the fourteenth night we were still being driven across the Adriatic Sea, when about midnight the sailors sensed they were approaching land.
-They took soundings and found that the water was a hundred and twenty feet deep.
-A short time later they took soundings again and found it was ninety feet deep.
-Fearing that we would be dashed against the rocks, they dropped four anchors from the stern and prayed for daylight.
+It was the fourteenth night, and we were still being driven about in the Adriatic Sea, when around midnight the sailors sensed that we were nearing land.
+So they dropped a plumbline and found the water one hundred and twenty feet deep.
+A little farther on, they took another sounding and found it ninety feet.
+Fearing we might run on the rocks, they let out four anchors from the stern and prayed for daylight to come.

 So, after fourteen days they were approaching land.
 They measured the depth of the water and found that it was getting shallower (they were approaching land).
 They did everything they could to slow the ship down and then prayed for morning so that they could see.
 It is interesting to note that they prayed after they had done everything else they could think of.
 Instead of resting in the promise that God had given Paul, they still trusted in their own hands.
 It seems that many of us (Christians) actually do the same thing, instead of turning to God first, many times it is our last resort.

-In an attempt to escape from the ship, the sailors let the lifeboat down into the sea, pretending they were going to lower some anchors from the bow.
-Then Paul said to the centurion and the soldiers, 'Unless these men stay with the ship, you cannot be saved.'
+At this point, the crew made an attempt to abandon ship - they lowered the lifeboat into the sea, pretending that they were about to let out some anchors from the bow.
+Sha'ul said to the officer and the soldiers, "Unless these men remain aboard the ship, you yourselves cannot be saved."

 So the sailors were terrified and tried to escape into the lifeboat.
 Paul informed the soldiers that they must stay with the ship for God promised that, if they did, their lives would be spared.
 The soldiers were supposed to get the prisoners to Rome safely and, if they escaped, the soldiers could lose their life.
 This, too, is a picture of how many times during the storms of life we forget about what God has told us and how He will protect us and we try to do things on our own.
 Like the sailors here, we must stay in God's will (the ship) and we can be assured that God is going to take care of us.

-So the soldiers cut the ropes that held the lifeboat and let it fall away.
+Then the soldiers cut the ropes holding the lifeboat and let it go.

 In order to keep them safe, the soldiers had to get rid of the lifeboat.
 The sailors would have thought that this was cruel because they did not have faith in God and His words.
 The same type of thing happens even today when you try to help some people that do not know the Lord.
 We have heard the expression "tough love" and sometimes that is necessary to get people to the low point in their lives where they can look up and see the Lord.
 This is the same type of thing that Paul was talking about in his letter to Timothy when he talked of handing two men over to Satan (see 1 Timothy 1:20).